NETWAYS/advanced-puppet-training/orchestration/03_exercise.md

     plugin.activemq.pool.1.password = marionette
     ...

+If you want to test MCollective on more than one system use your fqdn instead of localhost.

-Start MCollective Server:
+### Start MCollective Server:

     @@@ Sh
-    # systemctl start mcollective.serve
+    # systemctl start mcollective.service

-Test orchestration:
+### Test orchestration:

     @@@ Sh
     # mco ping

 In a productive environment you should not run a message queue without securing it!
+In this configuration it only uses a password on a clear-text connection.